 Learn how to whip stitch for sewing, knitting, and crochet.
-Whip stitch is a popular method of hand stitching seams which are attractive and durable.
-You will often find it in sewing patterns that use felt as it is great for hand-appliqued designs.
+Whip stitch is a popular method of hand stitching seams that are attractive and durable.
+You will often find it in sewing patterns that use felt, and it is great for hand-appliqued designs.
 This tutorial will discuss what is a whip stitch and then show you how to sew a whip stitch for seams and applique.

 Start by knotting the end of your thread and bringing the needle through the middle of the 2 layers and up to the top.
 This will hide the knot in your finished project.

-I have used a contrast thread for this tutorial but if you wish to have invisible stitches then use a matching cotton and make your stitches as small as possible.
+I have used a contrast thread for this tutorial, but if you wish to have invisible whip stitches then use matching colored thread and make your stitches as small as possible.

 Bring the needle directly down and then push it up through both layers of fabric from the bottom to the top.
 The needle should exit at the same hole where you started.
 This is will give you your first stitch and secure the end of your row of stitching.